megagonlabs/blue/agents/README.md

 ## template agent

 Key functionality of the agent is defined in the `processor` function, the rest is template.
-To help develop agents you can use the `agents/template` code as starter code.
+To help develop agents you can use the [template agent](template) code as starter code.
 </br>
 </br>